ajbowen249/dungeon-delver-engine/src/engine/platform/readme.md

 |`ex_title_row`|The 1-indexed row number to place the room title in the exploration UI.|
 |`ex_avatar_char`|The character to use as the player avatar.|
 |`ch_pause_escape_key`|The character to use for "pause/escape" functionality.
 Usually `ch_escape`, but not every platform has an escape key.|

+## Character Mappings

+This project originated on the TRS-80 Model 100.
+Currently, the engine assumes a certain subset of its custom character set exists.
+This will eventually be less coupled to some degree, but, for now, check the character mapping files of the implemented platforms to see what is currently needed.